ISISComputingGroup/ibex_developers_manual/Eclipse-4-migration-notes.md

 1. Add the new dependency to `...feature.base`
 1. Open IBEX
 1. Check the new perspective scales appropriately and change the layout accordingly if needed

+## Menu Items

+To create a menu item:

+1. Create a command in `Commands` in application
+1. Create a menu item in the application model "windows and dialogue" > "Main menu" and use the command you have just created
+1. Add the command to a command category if applicable (I am not sure why but it might be useful later)
+1. Add a handler in which handles the command just created which is the same one used before the migration:
+    1. Change the handler to not inherit from AbstractHandler
+    1. Replace `@overide` on the execute method with a `@Execute` you will probably also want the shell injected to display stuff e.g.
+        ```
+        @Execute
+        public void execute(Shell shell)
+        ```
+    1. Add an method and label @CanExecute this should return true if the command can be executed